I’m sure you’re well aware how the null

 By annotating the code with attributes, ReSharper can help us where the C# type system falls short:

-If I now try to set requiredField to null, ReSharper will catch it:
+If I now try to set requiredField

-I will get a similar warning if I try to dereference optionalField without checking for null:
+I will get a similar warning if I try to dereference optionalField

 This is really useful, but far from perfect.
 First, these are just helpful hints and not compile errors.
 Second, they rely on a third-party tool.
 Third, you’re not forced to annotate all the code, so the problem never really goes away.
 And ReSharper defaults to an optimistic analysis, meaning that when annotations are missing, avoiding false alarms is deemed more important than pointing out all potential code issues.
 Fourth, all these annotations aren’t exactly making the code any prettier.

 Luckily, we no longer have to concern ourselves with any of that, because C# 8 comes with nullable reference types built-in.
 The naming is a bit confusing, because reference types have always been nullable, and that’s the whole problem.
 The novelty is that they can now also be non-nullable.
-The reason for the name is that reference types can now be non-nullable by default, or explicitly nullable using Nullable<T> or T?.
-For backward compatibility, you need to enable the feature in the code or project files.
-Also, any issues detected by the compiler are just warnings by default, so you may want to treat warnings as errors.
+The reason for the name is that reference types can now be non-nullable by default, or explicitly nullable using Nullable<T>

 Here’s the same class as before, but note how much cleaner this looks without the extra attributes:

-If I try to set requiredField to null, I get a similar message as before, but this time from the compiler itself:
+, I get a similar message as before, but this time from the compiler itself:

-Naturally, it also catches a dereferencing of optionalField:
+Naturally, it also catches a dereferencing of optionalField

 Needless to say, I think we should all enable this feature for any new code1, using the following project file settings: